tenpn/DecisionFlexDemos/readme.md

 - WeaponSelection shows a solider pairing potential targets with current weapons, evaluating the position of each target against the strengths of each weapon, before choosing who to shoot with what.

-- Grunts shows DecisionFlex working at scale.
+- UFOs shows DecisionFlex working at scale.
 A large number of small units are spawned from prefabs, and the game timeslices their decision-making power as a group.
 It also shows DecisionFlex running with no frame-to-frame allocations.